hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 ### 5. Perform a simple action to verify access to PRISM Agent

 Without further operation, the wallet should be available for the tenant.
-To prove that the tenant can access the wallet,
+To prove that the tenant can access the wallet, list the DIDs using RPT in the `Authorization` header.

 ```bash
 curl --location --request GET 'http://localhost:8080/prism-agent/did-registrar/dids' \